How to Care For and Clean your Wetsuit

 If you love the water then you want every opportunity to be in it.
 That means jumping in after the ice melts and taking advantage of the crisp fall and spring days.
 In order to stand that cold water, most people use a wetsuit or drysuit.
 Wetsuits thickness varies and so does the coverage.
 The two most popular suits are spring and full wetsuits.
 You will clean and care for these suits in similar ways.
 So we are going to touch on the basics of wetsuit care.

-Care and Cleaning your Wetsuit
+Care and Cleaning Tips for Your Wetsuit

 - When you are finished immediately rinse with fresh water ( Do Not Use Hot Water)